Eyelid Lift Surgery

 Swelling and bruising are common.
 Your eyelids should look normal within a week or two.

-You can find the package contents according to hospital and require the best package prices that we can offer you.
+You can find the package contents and average prices by hospitals below.

 Hospital LOS (Day)